niravmehtax/niravmehtax.github.io/_pages/curr_research.md

 	Teacher quality exhibits substantial growth over teachers' careers, but why it improves is not well understood.
 	I use a human capital production function nesting On-the-Job-Training (OJT) and Learning-by-Doing (LBD) and experimental variation from Glewwe et al. (2010), a teacher incentive pay experiment in Kenya, to discern the presence and relative importance of these forces.
 	The identified set for the OJT and LBD components has a closed-form solution, which depends on experimentally estimated average treatment effects.
-	The results provide evidence of an LBD component, as well as an informative upper bound on the OJT component.
+	The results provide evidence of an LBD component and an informative upper bound on the OJT component.
 	</p>
 	</details>